Travelling with Infants in Flight

-My first flight with my 6-month-old to Mumbai was nerve-wracking, with worries about ear pressure and keeping her calm.
-With careful planning—booking a bassinet, packing extra formula, and timing feeds for takeoff—I managed a smooth journey.
-This experience inspired me to share practical tips to help other parents travel confidently with their infants.
+My first flight with my 6-month-old to Mumbai was nerve-wracking, filled with worries about ear pressure and keeping her calm during the journey.
+With careful planning—booking a bassinet, packing extra formula, and timing feeds during takeoff and landing—I managed to have a surprisingly smooth experience.
+This personal journey inspired me to create this comprehensive guide with practical, battle-tested tips to help other parents travel confidently and stress-free with their infants.

 Is Air Travel with an Infant Safe?